PRODUCT PHOTOGRAPHY PRICING

 Because every client's product is different, with unique, often time-consuming challenges both in the studio and in the post production side, we quote every product assignment individually.

-For most products photographed in studio, on wide seamless paper or in a tabletop set, our fees are:
+For most products photographed in studio, on seamless paper or a tabletop set, our fee is $25 to $55 per image depending on amount of retouching needed.
+The minimum charge $400.

 We often have clients with a large number of similar items, like our cosmetics manufacturers with small glass and chrome bottles and jars.
 In this case, the set up and finished item fees are towards the lower end, providing there is not a large amount of post production needed.
 In the case of only 2 or 3 items, the set up fee will be towards the higher side, and the finished item price will vary depending on number of items to be photographed and the time spent in post production to create the finished images requested.